jometzg/app-service/README.md

 So you don't get lost, it may be better to send the requests to an uncommon URL, to make your searching easier.
 The diagnostics logs are ordered by date and time and get amended every 5 mimutes or so - so timing is important too when searching.

-As stated earlier, these logs to do show denied requests from when an access restriction is set, so it may be better to remove the access restruction, run the test and then put the restriction back - this may not be a recommended apporach for a production environment, however.
+As stated earlier, these logs to do show denied requests from when an access restriction is set, so it may be better to remove the access restruction, run the test and then put the restriction back - this may not be a recommended approach for a production environment, however :-)

 # Kudu
 Every web app has another endpoint which has a large numner of useful management features.
 This can be found in the Azure portal under "Advanced Tools" and has a separate URL of https://web-app-name.scm.azurewebsites.net.